 Cochineal insects are soft-bodied, flat, oval-shaped scale insects, native to tropical and subtropical South America and Mexico.
 They live on cacti, feeding on the plant’s moisture and nutrients.
 The deep crimson dye is produced by the females and their babies (nymphs) to deter predation by other insects, as they cannot fly, and they remain immobile while feeding.

 For commercial production of carmine dye, cochineal bugs are farmed for three months, then collected at ninety days old.
-According to one description:

 During production, various other substances can be used, including stannous chloride, citric acid, borax, or gelatin.

-However, as health fears over artificial food additives have increased, cochineal dyes are regaining popularity, making exploitation of the insect profitable again.
+As health fears over artificial food additives have increased, cochineal dyes are regaining popularity, making exploitation of the insect profitable again.
 As of 2005, Peru (the largest exporter) produced 200 tons of cochineal dye per year and the Canary Islands produced 20 tons per year.
 Chile and Mexico have also recently begun to export cochineal…

 Quite aside from the health risks associated with the consumption of carmine, there’s something very concerning about the fact that we think nothing of crushing insects by the billions every year, for no reason other than that we like certain things to look a certain way.
 Is red coloring in food, cosmetics, pharmaceuticals and fabric so important to us that we are willing to turn a blind eye to its origin?